unsupervisedlearner1123/flight-status-track/README.md

 ### Contributing

 Contributions are welcome!
-Pleae open a pull request and I will respond at the earliest.
+Please open a pull request and I will respond at the earliest.